Computer Software Engineering (BS)

 Engineering Technology Scholarship

-An annual scholarship for students who qualify, based on admission to the college, cumulative grade point average, non-VT residency, and intended major in any of Vermont Tech's Engineering Technology four-year degree programs.
+An annual scholarship for students who qualify, based on admission to the college, cumulative grade point average, non-VT residency, and intended major in any of Vermont Tech's Engineering Technology degree programs.

 To find out your eligibility for your total aid package, we encourage you to complete the 2017-2018 FAFSA and enter our school code: 003689.